hyper63/website/posts/weekly-update-v1-2020-8-20.md

 ---
-title: hyper63 - a different approach to software engineering
+title: hyper63 - a different approach to software
 date: 8/20/2020
+icon: /favicon.ico
 css: /global.css
 description: hyper63 is a software company focused on building software products that are scalable and maintainable
 image_url: /hyper63-og.png